The Future of Opioid Treatment: Embracing Hybrid Care Models

 From the more than 200,000 doses recorded on the Sonara® platform, we’ve found that ~85% of take-home methadone doses are taken as prescribed.
 However, without a way to monitor patients’ at-home doses, OTPs struggle to identify those patients who are not using methadone as prescribed and need a higher level of care and supervision.

 Some OTPs have questioned the need for remote dosing tools like Sonara since they can legally prescribe two weeks of take-homes after two weeks of treatment.
-However, this blanket statement overlooks the importance of informed clinical decision-making, personalized care, and the benefit of observed dosing - up to a point.
+However, this one-size-fits-all approach overlooks the importance of informed clinical decision-making, personalized care, and the benefit of observed dosing - up to a point.
 Just because a patient is eligible for take-homes doesn’t mean unsupervised take-homes are safe and appropriate for every patient.

 Hybrid care is the best of both worlds for OTPs and their patients, increasing flexibility without increasing risks to patients or their communities.
 Plus, if OTPs determine that additional support is necessary, it’s easy to transition patients back to more frequent, in-person visits with the same care team.